rossrobino/ovr/apps/docs/src/server/docs/05-middleware.md

 description: Understand how ovr handles each request.
 ---

+## Create

 Middleware are functions that are composed together to handle requests.
-Most middleware will be created within a route but it can also be created on it's own to be used within a route.
+Most middleware will be created inline as an argument when creating a route.
+Middleware can also be created on it's own to be used globally or to apply to routes.

 ```ts
 import type { Middleware } from "ovr";